Theory

 How much force does a worker need to hold a crate steady on a loading ramp?

-On a ramp, gravity pulls a crate down the slope with the component Fg·sin θ while friction resists motion with μk·FN.
-To hold the crate steady, a worker must supply an applied force up the slope that brings the net force to zero.
+On a ramp, gravity pulls a crate down the slope with the component Fg·sin θ while friction resists motion with up to μk·FN.
+To hold the crate steady, a worker only has to push up the slope hard enough that the remaining downhill imbalance drops within what friction can hold.

-The simulator demonstrates the balance directly.
+The simulator demonstrates this directly.
 Holding Mass = 5 kg, Incline angle = 20°, and Friction coeff. μk = 0.20, the unaided Net Force readout sits at 7.55 N down the slope.
-Dragging the Applied force slider up to 8 N drives the Net Force readout to about −0.45 N and the Acceleration readout to about 0.09 m/s² — within rounding of equilibrium.
-The applied force needed is therefore close to the 7.55 N along-slope imbalance, because friction already absorbs most of the gravitational pull.
-This is why a single warehouse worker can steady a 5 kg parcel on a gentle ramp with one hand, but the same parcel on a steep 60° chute, where Fg·sin θ jumps far above what friction holds back, would require far more force to control.
+Dragging the Applied force slider up to 8 N leaves only about 8.77 N of downhill pull, less than the 9.22 N friction can supply, so static friction makes up the difference and the Net Force and Acceleration readouts both fall to 0.
+The crate stays held for any push from about 7.6 N up to about 26 N. This is why a single warehouse worker can steady a 5 kg parcel on a gentle ramp with one hand, but the same parcel on a steep 60° chute, where Fg·sin θ jumps far above what friction holds back, would require far more force to control.

 Why does a heavier block slide down the same ramp with the same acceleration as a light one?